reywilliams/blog/content/posts/fav-tools-2025.md

 I am currently using the [tip (nightly) release](https://mitchellh.com/writing/ghostty-non-profit) as I was really excited for find/search scrollback to be released, and it won’t be in a stable release until early 2026, I believe.

-While Ghostty and its performance speaks for itself, I am also a big “fan” of Mitchell and find what he’s doing with Ghostty and has done with all of the HashiCorp product suite incredibly impressive.
+While Ghostty and its performance speaks for itself, I am also a big "fan" of Mitchell and find what he’s doing with Ghostty and has done with all of the HashiCorp product suite incredibly impressive.

 ## 4. Tailscale